 One of the most important components of your education is selecting the right major.
-Your decision will determine the classes you take and help to set the course for your career after college.
-While you can certainly choose or change your major after you start classes at many schools, you'll save time and money by settling on a major in advance.
+Your decision determines the classes you take and helps to set the course for your career after college.
+While you can certainly choose or change your major after you start classes at many schools, you can save time and money by settling on a major in advance.

-To start, look for "Search by Program" at the top of any page on OnlineColleges.com.
-There you'll find a comprehensive set of resources to help you understand what each major covers as well as common careers for graduates.
+You can start by visiting your state's page on OnlineColleges.com to see what industries and occupations are popular where you live.
+You can also use the "Search by Program" option at the top of any page on OnlineColleges.com.
+There you'll find a comprehensive set of resources to help you understand what each major covers, as well as common careers for graduates of that major.
 You'll also see a ranking of online schools for that particular major.

 Not all online degree programs are structured the same way.
 Colleges may have several different types of programs.
 Some of the types you should be aware of are as follows:

-In addition, you will find that online classes can be structured using one of the following learning methods: synchronous or asynchronous:
+In addition, online classes can be structured using one of the following learning methods: synchronous or asynchronous.